 Influential management professor Jim Collins released the popular Good to Great: Why Some Companies Make the Leap…and Others Don’t in 2001.
-The book is really a research project led by Collins as a follow-up to his book Built to Last.
+The book is really a research project led by Collins as a follow-up to his book Built to Last: Successful Habits of Visionary Companies.
 He researched hundreds of companies to identify sets of “good” companies where one became “great” while a close competitor failed.
 Collins and his team tried to discover what the “great” companies did differently from the comparison companies and the general market.

 The book is a bestseller that has become a management strategy classic on how to grow a successful company and our team has given the book as a gift to numerous organizational leaders.
 Key points can be summarized by the image below – this post will summarize the key lessons any top executive can follow.

 The Flywheel from Good to Great by Jim Collins

 Collins learned that factors such as CEO compensation, technology, mergers and acquisitions, and change management initiatives played relatively minor roles in moving from Good to Great.
 Instead, Collins found that successes resulted from three main factors:

 - disciplined thought

 The book’s chapters cover each part of the Flywheel image and explain how the Great companies achieved breakthrough results.
 Lean East has summarized each chapter into a single lesson and converted the lessons into a process that can transform an organization from Good to Great.